qosdil/tt-fraudsters-suspender/README.md

 # tt-fraudsters-suspender

-**tt-fraudsters-suspender** is a Go-based CLI application that consists of three commands.
+**tt-fraudsters-suspender** is a Go-based CLI application.

-1. fake-users-generator
-2. suspend
-3. truncate-cognito

-Please learn the Commands section below for the explanations of each command.

 The main purpose of this app is to demonstrate the fast batch update process to Amazon Cognito and PostgreSQL database simultaneously by leveraging Go's concurrency.

-This repo is the rewrite of the original version in which the code was part of the whole User service repository and it is not open source.
+This repo is the rewrite of the original version in which the code was a part of the whole closed-source User service repository.

+On the business aspect, this app is used to suspend hundreds of fraudster users in the platform to prevent them to sign in and get benefits from the available marketing programs (e.g. promo codes).

-> *Note: the original version run as a job worker in a EKS cluster against RDS/PostgreSQL and Cognito in a shared private subnet, it was able to process 1,000 users data in less than 1 minute.*
+> *Note: the original version run as a job worker in a EKS cluster against Cognito and RDS/PostgreSQL in a shared private subnet.*

 ## Prerequisites

-* Go v1.22 or newer
+* Go v1.22 or newer with `$GOPATH/bin` included in the `$PATH` environment variable
 * Amazon Cognito
 * PostgreSQL v14 or newer